usdoj-crt/crt-portal/docs/maintenance_or_infrequent_tasks.md

 To rename existing models, change the name in model_variables.py and create a data migration like: crt_portal/cts_forms/migrations/0016_rename_more_protected_class.py

 You should be able to reorder the form by setting the value in the database or making a data migration to update the protected classes and form_order.
-(This might not be working, we may need additional work to override the django built in sort order for models.)
+Do NOT use the Django admin for this task, you can use the Django shell.